Cham0i/SecPlus/README.md

 **DNS**

 - Domain Hijacking: Taking control over a domain
-- URL Redirection: Redirecting from a URL to another site
+- URL Redirection: Redirecting from a URL to another site/ IP
 - DNS Poisining: Adding spoofed DNS cache to be spread by other DNS servers
 - Domain Reputation: Maliciously blacklisting domains can hurt their potential views on the web.